omogbolahan94/Dynamic-API-with-FastAPI/README.md

 #### Application Containarization with DOcker
 * Defined the application image with dockerfile.
-* Build the image above as service and included postgresql service as well.
+* Built the image above as service and included postgresql service as well.
-* Pushed the composed developer image to docker hub and used it in production.
+* Pushed the composed developer image to docker hub.

 ### 📖 Tech Stack
 * FastAPI